Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

-WASHINGTON (AP) – President Donald Trump’s lawyers plunged into impeachment on Saturday, accusing Democrats of overturning the 2016 elections, arguing that the Trump investigation into Ukraine was not an investigative mission, but a political one motivated effort to get him out of the White House.
+WASHINGTON – President Donald Trump’s lawyers plunged into impeachment on Saturday, accusing Democrats of overthrowing the 2016 elections, arguing that the investigation into Trump’s negotiations with Ukraine was not an investigative mission, but a politically motivated one Effort to dissuade him from choosing White House.

-“You are here to commit the most massive interference in an election in American history,” said White House attorney Pat Cipollone, the senators.
+“You are here to commit the most massive interference in an election in American history,” White House attorney Pat Cipollone told the senators.
 “And we cannot allow that.”

 Trump’s legal team’s arguments at the rare Saturday meeting aimed to refute allegations that the president had misused his power when he asked Ukraine to investigate political rival Joe Biden and then obstructed Congress when he tried to investigate this.
 The lawyers are raising a far-reaching, aggressive defense that takes a broad look at the power of the president and portrays Trump as under siege by political opponents who are determined to ensure that he is not reelected this November.